mesosphere/dcos-docs-site/pages/1.12/deploying-services/marathon-on-marathon/advanced/index.md

     ### Permissive

     Use the following JSON template if you are running a cluster in `permissive` security mode.
-Don't forget to **replace** all the environment variables that follow the `${VARIABLES}` format:
+Do not forget to **replace** all the environment variables that follow the `${VARIABLES}` format:

     ```json
     {